I found this article in http://www.onestopenglish.com/, the Macmillan teacher’s resource website, which is definitely a very

 -ette

-cigarette (NB American English would stress the first syllable)
+(NB American English would stress the first syllable)

 -esque